 District 7 - Grand Rapids area

 CO Randy Patten (Northome) checked anglers and boaters, patrolled for illegal ATV activity, worked on a littering case, and spoke at the Island Lake Association meeting.
 Enforcement action was taken for allowing a juvenile to illegally operate an ATV.

-CO Jayson Hansen (Bigfork) checked anglers, worked boating enforcement, ATV activity, and patrolled campgrounds and recreation areas.
+CO Jayson Hansen (Bigfork) checked anglers, worked boating enforcement, ATV activity, OHM activity, and patrolled for early bear baiting.
 Violations included ATV on roadway, OHM on roadway, fail to display registration, operate unregistered, and DUI.
 He also did follow-up on a fire in Koochiching County and handled various wildlife calls.

 CO Gary Lefebvre (Pengilly) worked fishermen, watercraft, ATVs, state parks and campgrounds.
-He also worked on equipment related issues during the week.
+He also responded to various complaints during the week.